ScaleMule Cloud

 Core concepts

-The architecture centers on boundaries and workflows that should remain consistent as a product moves from prototype to customer-facing service.
+The architecture centers on boundaries and workflows that should remain consistent as a product moves from prototype to customer-ready service.

 Application and environment context before product logic.